 INITIAL DRAFT VISION STATEMENT

-It is our vision for the future of the Bowman area to remain a vibrant place with a high quality of life.
-The desirable location of the area is enhanced with even better pedestrian, bicycle, and vehicular connectivity.
-Historic Bowman Field remains a valued asset, and open dialogue is encouraged between the airport and surrounding neighborhoods.
-This area remains primarily residential, with limited non-residential growth.
-The Bowman area is green, with a robust tree canopy, and residents have safe and easy access to parks and open space.
+It is our vision for the future of the Bowman area to remain a vibrant collection of neighborhoods with a high quality of life.
+The desirable location is enhanced with even better pedestrian, bicycle, and vehicular connectivity, especially along and across Taylorsville Road.
+Historic Bowman Field remains a valued asset, and open dialogue between the airport and surrounding neighborhoods is vital to ensure ongoing prosperity of the area.
+The residential character of the area is preserved, with limited commercial growth at key locations that can accommodate development.
+The Bowman area is green, with a robust tree canopy, and residents have safe and easy access to parks, open spaces, and other community assets.

 This vision will continue to evolve as the plan continues.
 We would appreciate your input; please use the following comment box to share your thoughts.
 Be sure scroll to the bottom and click “DONE” to submit your comment.